 Pay to Play in Investment Management

-This study investigates the pervasiveness of pay to play activities in the management of U.S. public pension assets.
-Our tests show the presence of government clients for an investment advisory firm is strongly associated with past owner and officer contributions to the campaigns of influential state politicians.
-We use the adoption of SEC pay to play rules in 2011 as a quasi-experiment.
-Prior to implementation, government clients make up nearly twice the number of clients in an advisor’s client base for donor advisors relative to non-donor advisors.
-We observe a precipitous decline in donations made by advisors catering to government clients post-rule enactment.
+This study investigates the pervasiveness of pay to play in U.S. public pensions.
+We document a strong positive and statistically significant relation between the presence of government clients for an investment advisory firm and past owner and officer donations to influential state politicians.
+We use the adoption of SEC Rule 206(4)-5 which prohibited pay to play activities as a quasi-experiment.
+Prior to rule adoption, advisors that donate have nearly twice the percentage of public pensions in their client base relative to non-donor advisors.
+We observe a precipitous decline in donations made by advisors catering to public pension plans post-rule enactment.

 Keywords: Investment management, public pension plans, political contributions